 4. Weight loss and increased metabolism

 An article in the Journal of the American Medical Association has stated that regular use of an infrared sauna imparts a similar boost to the cardiovascular system as running.
-While relaxing in the gentle infrared heat, the body is producing sweat, pumping blood and burning calories.
+While relaxing in the gentle heat, the benefits of infrared sauna include the body producing sweat, pumping blood and burning calories.